pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/lts/long_term_support_release_plan.rst

 Long Term Support Schedule
 ==========================

-The release cycle is extended in order to harden functionality and ensure stability.
+Development for the new LTS release cycle takes approximately 1 year, which is twice the time we take for a regular Pardus release, in order to harden functionality and ensure stability.

 We extend especially our stabilization phase (beta phase).
 Because we ship a technology preview 6 months before the final release and during the last 6 months, we deeply review, fix and test the bugs that are reported by customers and other LTS users.